-- [1] Activity parameter nodes must have parameters from the containing activity. - [2] The type of an activity parameter node is the same as the type of its parameter. - [3] Activity parameter nodes must have either no incoming edges or no outgoing edges. - [4] Activity parameter object nodes with no incoming edges and one or more outgoing edges must have a parameter with in or inout direction. - [5] Activity parameter object nodes with no outgoing edges and one or more incoming edges must have a parameter with out, inout, or return direction.
+- [1] Activity parameter nodes must have parameters from the containing activity. - [2] The type of an activity parameter node is the same as the type of its parameter. - [3] An activity parameter node may have either all incoming edges or all outgoing edges, but it must not have both incoming and outgoing edges. - [4] Activity parameter object nodes with no incoming edges and one or more outgoing edges must have a parameter with in or inout direction. - [5] Activity parameter object nodes with no outgoing edges and one or more incoming edges must have a parameter with out, inout, or return direction. - [6] A parameter with direction other than inout must have at most one activity parameter node in an activity. - [7] A parameter with direction inout must have at most two activity parameter nodes in an activity, one with incoming flows and one with outgoing flows.

-See "Action (from CompleteActivities, FundamentalActivities, StructuredActivities)" on page 301.
+See "Action (from CompleteActivities, FundamentalActivities, StructuredActivities, CompleteStructuredActivities)" on page 319.